DPNT-Sourcecode/FIZ-zbhh01/challenges/README.md

 First I comment out/remove the tests that will fail with this new requirement I will then write the test for 3 and then 5 and then both

+## Challenge 6
+ROUND 3 - Fizz Buzz Deluxe
+People like "fizz buzz" but the upper class of the society wants more.
+Let's create a "Deluxe" version !
+It goes like this, we are going to add a new rule:
+  - A number is considered to be "deluxe" if it is greater than 10 and all the digits are identical
+  - A number can be "fizz", "buzz" and "deluxe" at the same time.
+If this happens then write "fizz buzz deluxe"

+  Testing, will start with 77 as it is not divisible by 3 or 5, I will then test 55 and 33 and then move onto 3 digit numbers